Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 How do you stop hearing aids from sweating?

 Sweat can damage your hearing aids if you don’t take steps to combat it.
-You can prevent sweat from entering BTE hearing aids by using hearing aid sweat socks or teflon tape.2 Placing your hearing aids in a dry box or dehumidifier overnight can remove moisture from your hearing aids too.
+You can prevent sweat from entering BTE hearing aids by using hearing aid sweat socks or Teflon Placing your hearing aids in a dry box or dehumidifier overnight can remove moisture from your hearing aids, too.

 -